Geoalert/mapflow-docs-en/docs_api/qgis_mapflow.rst

 * XYZ;
 * TMS;
-* WMS.
+* WMS;

-All formats represent the most widely used protocols to fetch gereferenced imagery via http:
+* Quadkey.

-(There is one more type that is supported in the Mapflow which is *quadkey*)
+All formats represent the most widely used protocols to fetch gereferenced imagery via http.

 How to process your own imagery data